Is a landlord required to disclose a tenant’s prior criminal record to other tenants who share common areas with them?

 Yes.
 In addition to your U.S. Waiver application, however, an additional Visa application may be required.

-Connect with an A+ Accredited Officer to see what you will require to secure your travel freedom to the U.S., or Schedule a call.
+Connect with a BBB Accredited Officer to see what you will require to secure your travel freedom to the U.S., or Schedule a call.

 Are There Any Criminal Offences That Do Not Require a Waiver Before Travel to the U.S.?